mbsa-tud/tsad_platform/README.md

     <img src="media/final_optimization_window.png" alt="Optimization window" title="Optimization window" width=200/>

-2. (optional) Click `Open Optimization Config` to edit the optimization config `.json` file.
+2. (optional) Click `Open Optimization Config` to edit the optimization config `JSON` file.
 This file defines the ranges of hyperparameters to optimize.
 See Chapter [Enable optimization](#optional-enable-optimization-for-your-model) for information on how to edit this file.
 3. Configure the optimization process by selecting:
     * The number of `Iterations` for the optimization (= number of combinations of hyperparameters to check).
     * The `Metric to Optimize`.
     * The `Threshold` used for all models.
     * (optional) Check the `Training Plots` checkbox if you want to show plots for deep-learning models.
-4. Click the `Run Optimization` button to optimize all models.
+4. Click the `Run Optimization` button to start the optimization.
 For each iteration of the optimization, every model gets tested on all files of the testing dataset and the average score (metric selected in step 3.) is aimed to be improved.
 5. Once it's done, the optimized models will appear on the [Detection](#detection) and [Simulink Detection](#simulink-detection) panels.

 ---